 If you lose a tooth it’s okay and we have the solution.
 We remove the damaged tooth and preserve the bone in the area using a very easy bone grafting operation.
 A couple stitches will be put in to close the tooth socket and is very simple to do.
 There should not be much of a recovery time, as your bone will fill the tooth socket over the weeks following the procedure.
 Although, if you replace the missing tooth with a bridge, you will lose some of the bone level as time goes on.

 Bone graft surgery is temporary but your beautiful smile lasts forever!

 Impacted Wisdom Teeth

 Dental Implants are a common oral surgery solution used to treat tooth loss.
 They are comprised of titanium anchors set in the jaw’s bone to provide a stable foundation for permanent and temporary teeth.
-Highly noted for their consistency and reliability, dental implants are one of the most common dental surgery procedures performed in-office at McCauley Dental.
+Highly noted for their consistency and reliability, dental implants are one of the most common dental surgery procedures performed in-office at McCauley Dental near you.

 Jaw related Injuries or Diseases

 Oral surgery to fix jaw disease or injury can be performed to make the upper, lower or both jaws more functional, balanced and healthy.
 Choosing to ignore an unusual growth, coloration or feel to your jaw can result in eating, breathing and swallowing problems or worse.
 Oral surgery is most often than not recommended in these cases to prevent the spread of disease or to adjust for growths or improper alignment.
 Bone grafting may be recommended when necessary to fill in areas where bone may have deteriorated.